Zeus097/Random-Sentence-Generator--School-Project/README.md

 This is a humorous game written in Python
 The goal in this game is to entertain.
+I use it to generate funny sentences including my cats, so the data for the sentences is selected for the case.

 ## I used random to create different funny sentences.
 ## Gameplay Screenshot: